“I do”…the magical words everyone looks forward to hearing right?.. Or do they?

-Marriage is about two completely whole and separate individuals sharing their life together.
+Marriage is about two completely whole and separate individuals sharing their life.

 You should come into a marriage as two happy and fulfilled individuals and have a solid understanding of each other that continues to evolve as you both do.

 I know it’s been said a lot of times, but trust really is one of the most important foundations of any relationship.